Police make arrest in Walmart parking lot altercation

 A patrol officer recognized Tracy Drew Green, 24, of Nahunta, on still images from security footage of the event, according to a press release from the GCPD.

-The suspect has a history in Glynn County, which includes prior assaults and person with a gun call, according to police.
+The suspect has a history in Glynn County, which includes prior assaults and person with a gun calls, according to police.

 At around 4 p.m.
 Tuesday, Green is alleged to have pulled a gun and fired it at least once after becoming agitated late Tuesday afternoon during a heated argument in the parking lot at Walmart.